 Outdoor Play Commission

-The House of Many Ways is open all summer, from 17 July to 25 September, Monday to Friday 10am – 5pm.
-Please note that this is offsite – the venue is The Chelsea Theatre.
+The House of Many Ways is open all summer, from 17 July to 23 September, Monday to Friday 10am – 5pm. *It is closed on Monday 19 September.* Please note that this is offsite – the venue is The Chelsea Theatre.

 Visit and play in The House of Many Ways, The Mosaic Rooms’ new outdoor play commission, designed by our 2022 family artist, Sahra Hersi.
 The interactive installation at The Chelsea Theatre comes with fun activities to explore space and forms of architecture through play.
 Children and grown ups will have the opportunity to play, create and be inspired!

 Throughout April, Sahra Hersi collaborated with children and young people at Earl’s Court Youth Club in a series of fun and experimental workshops which inspired the architectural installation.
 The co-produced intervention includes movable pieces that children and adults can use to create their own spaces, and encourages storytelling and architectural learning.

 All materials are included.
 Suitable for children aged 4+.
 Children will need to be accompanied and supervised by a parent or guardian at all times.
 Climbing is not allowed!